Enterprise Chambers

 Chambers Administrator: Tracey Collins

-Fee's Clerk: Susan Johnson
+Fee's Clerk: Julia Bishopp

-Tenants: 48
+Tenants: 50

 THE CHAMBERS Enterprise Chambers is a leading commercial chancery set, with experts consistently recommended in their fields by Chambers and Partners (for details of individual recommendations, please see the Chambers website).
-The set is in a position to offer specialists across a range of commercial chancery work, including commercial, company, insolvency and restructuring, banking, landlord and tenant, and property; the expertise within the set in insolvency and property uniquely places it to deal with disputes which involve both.
+The set is in a position to offer specialists across a range of commercial chancery work, including commercial, civil fraud, insolvency and restructuring, company, banking, landlord and tenant, and property; the expertise within the set in insolvency and property uniquely places it to deal with disputes which involve both.
 Clients comment on both the outstanding quality of the work done by the set and its flexible and unstuffy approach, in particular the excellence of its clerking.
 The set has centres in London, Bristol, Leeds and Newcastle.

 WORK UNDERTAKEN